 Kravis Department of Integrated Sciences

-As of Fall 2024, Integrated Sciences will become CMC’s signature science major, replacing other science majors (e.g., in physics, chemistry, biology) which will no longer be offered.
+For students in the class of 2028 and beyond, Integrated Sciences is CMC’s signature science major offered in the Kravis Department of Integrated Sciences.
 As a member of The Claremont Colleges, CMC students wishing to major in a science field other than Integrated Sciences can request a major at the W.M.
-Keck Science Department, Harvey Mudd College, or Pomona College.
+Keck Science Department (Keck), Harvey Mudd College, or Pomona College.
 Acceptance into those majors is determined by those programs and is not guaranteed.

 Below is a FAQ about our new Integrated Sciences program.